microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_getoffice365activationsuserdetail.md

 ## Request parameters

-This method supports the `$format`, `$top` and `$skipToken` [OData query parameters](../../../concepts/query_parameters.md) to customize the response.
+This method supports the `$format`, `$top`, and `$skipToken` [OData query parameters](../../../concepts/query_parameters.md) to customize the response.
 The default output type is text/csv.
 However, if you want to specify the output type, you can use the OData $format query parameter set to text/csv or application/json.

 ## Request headers